Thematic: resource and nature management, social change, power relations, gender, Indigeneity

 - "Introduction to Greenland - Society, Culture, and History".
 Lecture for Bachelor students at the Oslo School of Architecture and Design

 In my PhD-project, Magnifying Inequalities.
-Tales of land, labour, and belonging in the context of the oil sands industry in Northern Alberta, Canada, I show, why inequality doesn’t disappear but persists existing in a resource rich area (North-Eastern Alberta, Canada) and why it even grows in some aspects.
+Tales of land, labour, and belonging in the context of the oil sands industry in Northern Alberta, Canada, I show, why inequality does not disappear but persists existing in a resource rich area (North-Eastern Alberta, Canada) and why it even grows in some aspects.
 I will argue that this is not caused by individual failure, but that age, family situation, gender, ethnicity, and race (and of course intersectional combinations of the before mentioned) play a significant role in the life chances Northern Albertans have.
 The oil/tar sands industry has changed the area not only materially but also culturally and socially.
 These changes have impacted local people to very different amounts, high lightening and magnifying challenges Canada has with its colonial past (and some would argue present), unequal wealth distribution and scarce infrastructure in its northern areas.
 My PhD research is affiliated with Thomas Hylland Eriksen’s ERC-funded research project “Overheating: The Three Crises of Globalisation”.

-Norwegian Energy Companies Abroad: Expanding the Anthropological Understanding of Corporate Social Responsibility (2015 - 2019)Project Leader: Ståle Knudsen.
+Norwegian Energy Companies Abroad: Expanding the Anthropological Understanding of Corporate Social Responsibility (2015 - 2019)Project leader: Professor Ståle Knudsen.
 Department of Social Anthropology, University of Bergen.

 - Gross, Lena (2016).
 (Uncomfortable) Solidarities Doubtable Belongings and Human and Non-human Relations in Alberta’s Tar/Oil Sands Region.